fpardourrutia/hget_auction/README.md

 # hget_auction
-Short script for monitoring the HGet auction
+Short script for monitoring the HGET auction